ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 ---------------------------------

-This is committed when a person’s argument are claimed to be false because that person is inconsistent with his words.
+This is committed when a person’s argument are claimed to be false because that person is inconsistent with their words.
 This fallacy is also known as the “You, too” fallacy.

 > Doctor: “Quit smoking because it is harmful to your health.”<br>
 > Patient: “You, yourself smoke, so I can’t follow your advice.”